GianCastle/GianCastle/README.md

 - 🔭 I’m currently a Fullstack Software Developer @ Megsoft
 - 🌱 I’m currently learning ...
+Aurelia
 - 👯 I’m looking to collaborate on ...
 NodeJS React Open Source projects, mostly related about Audio and Music
-- 🤔 I’m looking for help with ... .NET
 - 💬 Ask me about ...
-React.js in general
+React, Functional Programming and Garageband
 - 📫 How to reach me: ... @gian.castle on Instagram. @GianCastle everywhere else